 Contribution limits of 529 plans

 While there’s no annual contribution limit, taxes can be triggered if a particular contribution is too large since contributions are treated as gifts.
-In tax year 2019, a person can give a gift valued at up to $15,000 per recipient without owing gift taxes.
+In tax year 2020 and 2021, a person can give a gift valued at up to $15,000 per recipient without owing gift taxes.
 That means a relative or friend can contribute up to $15,000 into a 529 without triggering taxes.
-Additionally, gifts above the annual limit can count toward a lifetime exclusion that allows for $11.4 million per person to be transferred without owing taxes.
+Additionally, gifts above the annual limit can count toward a lifetime exclusion that allows for $11.58 million in 2020 and $11.7 million in 2021 per person to be transferred without owing taxes.

 529 plans also give you the option to contribute a lump sum of up to $75,000 without triggering gift taxes.
 That’s because the five-year election option allows you to prorate contributions of $15,000 of more over a five year period.
 When you make a $75,000 lump-sum contribution, it’s treated as if you’d contributed $15,000 annually over five years.